eric-staedler/RailPilot-locodb/README.md

 > - Install Docker & Docker Compose on your Raspberry Pi.
 > - Run `docker-compose up -d` to build and start the database (`locodb`) and API (`locoapi`).
 > - Keep services behind a firewall; do not expose ports 5432/3000 to the public Internet.
-> - Point your RailPilot app to `http://<raspberrypi-ip>:3000` to read locomotive data.
 > - Enjoy a local, offline database for your RailPilot setup!
 ```